codefinity/oeuvre/README.md

 ### How Evolution Works

+### How To Make Principles Of Evolution Work for Architecture

 [Diagram to apply evolution to code - Gherkin - Fitness Function - Domain Change - Test]